sepulworld/balena-environ-plus/README.md

 ## Post to InfluxDB as well as exporting to Prometheus

-I've added the ability to post to InfluxDB.
-To enable this, add your [InfluxDB-Cloud](https://www.influxdata.com/products/influxdb-cloud/) environment variables to the `Dockerfile`:
+If you'd like to also post your data to InfluxDB, enable this by adding your [InfluxDB-Cloud](https://www.influxdata.com/products/influxdb-cloud/) environment variables to the `Dockerfile`:

 ```env
 ENV INFLUXDB_URL="https://your_server_location.gcp.cloud2.influxdata.com"